DRAMA AND THEATRE

 Throughout the course, you will be given the opportunity to study and explore two set play texts – That Face & Hedda Gabler – which explore theatre’s development throughout different areas of history.
 You will also develop your knowledge of theatre styles by exploring theatre practitioners in more depth.

-You will be given the opportunity to perform contemporary texts in group and paired performances under the guidance of a teacher director.
-You will also apply the skills and knowledge developed to devise your own performance based on a theme or issue.
+You will be given the opportunity to perform contemporary or period texts in group and paired performances under the guidance of a teacher director for an examiner and an invited audience.
+You will also apply the skills and knowledge of a drama practitioner – Kneehigh Theatre Company – to devise your own performance based on the themes and issues explored in Shakespeare’s The Merchant of Venice.

-Our annual A Level London Theatre Trip in January includes two workshops with professional actors, a tour of a working theatre and two West End Shows.
-Previous productions we have seen include The Woman in Black, One Man Two Guvnors, The Lion King, War Horse and Wicked.
+Our annual A Level London Theatre Trip in January includes two workshops with professional actors, a tour of a working theatre and two West End Shows, usually a drama and a musical.
+Previous productions we have seen include The Woman in Black, One Man Two Guvnors, Witness for the Prosecution, War Horse and Wicked.
 Responding to live performances is also a requirement of the written exam.

 HOW WILL I BE ASSESSED?